nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 *   `watchlistIndex` (mandatory only if the option `-s` and `-d` was specified).

 Below is a table describing the 4 options supported by the `watchlist` command, including the methods (parameters are omitted) invoked for the option.
-> :memo: The term **active watchlist** refers to the watchlist that the user is using to add anime into or remove anime from, and this is tracked by the variable `activeWatchlist` in `Workspace`.
+> :memo: The term **active watchlist** refers to the watchlist that the user is using to add anime into or remove anime from, and this is tracked by `activeWatchlist` in `Workspace`.

 | Option | Method | Description |
 | --- | --- | --- |